(s) Provisions, contingent liabilities and contingent assets

 Provisions (excluding retirement benefits) are discounted using pre-tax rate that reflects current market assessments of the time value of money and the risks specific to the liability.
 The increase in the provision due to the passage of time is recognised as interest expense.

-ii) A contingent liability is a possible obligation that arises from past events whose existence will be confirmed by the occurrence or non-occurrence of one or more uncertain future events beyond the control of the company.
+ii) A contingent liability is a possible obligation that arises from past events whose existence will be confirmed by the occurrence or non¬ occurrence of one or more uncertain future events beyond the control of the company.
 The Company does not recognize a contingent liability but discloses its existence in the financial statements.

 iii) Contingent assets are not recognized, but disclosed in the financial statements where an inflow of economic benefit is probable.

-(b) Business combinations
+(t) Business combinations

 i) The Company accounts for each business combination (other than common control transactions) by applying the acquisition method.
 The Acquisition date is the date on which control is transferred to the acquirer.
 Judgement is applied in determining the acquisition date and determining whether control is transferred from one party to another.

-ii) The Company measures goodwill as of the applicable acquisition date at the fair value of the consideration transferred, including the recognised amount of any non-controlling interest in the acquiree, less the net recognised amount (measured at fair value) of the identifiable assets acquired and liabilities (including contingent liabilities in case such a liability represents a present obligation and arises from a past event, and its fair value can be measured reliably) assumed.
+ii) The Company measures goodwill as of the applicable acquisition date at the fair value of the consideration transferred, including the recognised amount of any non-controlling interest in the acquire, less the net recognised amount (measured at fair value) of the identifiable assets acquired and liabilities (including contingent liabilities in case such a liability represents a present obligation and arises from a past event, and its fair value can be measured reliably) assumed.
 When the fair value of the net identifiable assets acquired and liabilities assumed exceeds the consideration transferred, a bargain purchase gain is recognised as capital reserve.

-iii) Consideration transferred includes the fair values of the assets transferred, liabilities incurred by the Company to the previous owners of the acquiree, and equity interests issued by the Company.
+iii) Consideration transferred includes the fair values of the assets transferred, liabilities incurred by the Company to the previous owners of the acquire, and equity interests issued by the Company.
 Consideration transferred also includes the fair value of any contingent consideration.
 Consideration transferred does not include amounts related to settlement of pre-existing relationships.

-- iv) Transactions costs that the company incurs in connection with a business combination are expensed as incurred.
+iv) Transactions costs that the company incurs in connection with a business combination are expensed as incurred.

 3 Significant accounting judgements, estimates and assumptions